VCL3D/PanoDR/README.md

  - `--segmentation_model_chkpnt` : The path for the pre-trained dense layout estimation model
  - `--model_folder` : The folder where checkpoints are saved

- After starting visdom on ther server `python -m visdom`
+ After starting visdom on ther server: `python -m visdom`
  run: `python train.py --visdom`

 ## Inference